 The history PhD program at the New York University Graduate School of Arts and Science is research-focused.
 Its main objective is to develop students’ professional skills in historical research and teaching history.
 This objective prepares students for an eventual career in academia or research.
-It also prepares future graduates for other jobs such as archival management.
+It also prepares future graduates, part of the job hopping generation, for other jobs such as archival management.

 NYU GSAS’s major areas of study include but are not limited to:

 - Medieval European History

 - South Asian History